 Overall, I really liked Luxembourg.
-The biggest drawback for us was the cost of meals and accommodations, although we did manage to find Couchsurfing hosts for all three nights we were there.
+The biggest drawback for me was the cost of meals and accommodations, although I did manage to find Couchsurfing hosts for all three nights I was there.
 The Christmas markets were also really nice, perhaps not quite as nice as Germany, but still enjoyable.

 It’s not often I visit a location that I don’t feel the need to return to, but I don’t think I’ll need to return to Luxembourg unless my travels actually take me there someday, even though there were a few activities I didn’t get a chance to do like exploring the tunnels of the fortress.
 We’ll see.

 If you want to learn more facts about Luxembourg, I’d recommend taking the TwentyTour Free Walking Tour of Luxembourg City.
 A free walking tour is always the best way to learn about a city when you first arrive so you know what to see, where to eat and other facts you wouldn’t otherwise learn about, especially when they’re given by a local.